Application and Place of Pulp in our Production

 (Millions of ADMT)

-Sourcing by Country (%)
+Sourcing by Country/Region (%)

-3rd Party Program % of Total
+3rd Party Certification Program (% of total)

 Canada US Latin America Europe